 Here is a list of the various ministries and programmes we’re engaged in and support.

-Care Groups (also called CGs or Small Groups) are an essential part of EEFC's ministries.
+Life Groups (also called LGs or Care Groups) are an essential part of EEFC's ministries.
 LGs offer a smaller and more closely knitted group for members to fellowship, do Bible study, pray and support one another.
 Currently, we have 10 LGs that are meeting regularly in the following locations: